Skip to content

 Pre-foreclosure sales or short sales are an option to avoid foreclosure.
 With a pre-foreclosure sale, you sell your house, typically for less than market value, to pay off your remaining mortgage balance.
 To be eligible for a pre-foreclosure sale with a USDA loan, borrowers must have failed to meet the requirements of an approved repayment plan or special forbearance agreement.
 USDA loans emphasize homeowners’ ability to stay in their homes.
 A sale will only be encouraged if borrowers cannot make payments to keep the home.

 A deed in lieu of foreclosure is another option to avoid foreclosure if you cannot make mortgage payments to keep your home.
-A deed in lieu of foreclosure is an agreement between a homeowner and a lender where a homeowner gives the deed of their home to the mortgage lender to avoid foreclosure.
+A deed in lieu of foreclosure is an agreement between a homeowner and a lender where the homeowner gives the deed of their home to the mortgage lender to avoid foreclosure.

 However, because the USDA is motivated to keep homeowners in their homes, it will often work with you to avoid short sales and deed-in-lieu agreements unless there are no other suitable options.